Bionif92/Cursos-de-Programacion/React/React.md

 ````
 import { useState, useRef } from 'react';

-// let timer; // here is not recreated if we use them, better ref
+// let timer; // will be shared with all the components, not what we want

 export default function TimerChallenge({ title, targetTime }) {
   const timer = useRef();